 If this is not the case, the employee ceases to be involved in the activity and becomes weary, and if this condition persists for a long time, it can turn into the so-called rust-out syndrome.
 It is a chronic symptom complex that develops in an employee when they do not fully use their talents and abilities.
 It occurs when there is an excessive discrepancy between what the employee can do and their requirements.

 So if you’re bored at work, you’re not alone.
 In fact, according to a recent study, between 43% and 53% of employees are bored at work.

 And if you’re reading this, you’re probably not alone.
 The good news is that there are ways to beat boredom at work, and they don’t involve anything drastic.

-Is software developer a fun job?
+Is software development a fun job?

 There are several things you can do to beat boredom at work.
 Here are some of them.